sodazone/ocelloids-services/packages/server/README.md

 - **Resilience and Reliability:** Ensures uninterrupted operation with persistent data storage between restarts.
 Supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous chain tip catch-up, and efficient caching for light clients.
 - **Observability:** Exports Prometheus-compatible telemetry metrics.
 - **Scalability:** Can run in a distributed way, separating the sourcing of onchain data from the execution of automation programs.

-:star: The Ocelloids Service Node utilizes the [Ocelloids SDK](https://github.com/sodazone/ocelloids-sdk) for the implementation of its monitoring logic.

 ## Configuration